j-hannes/haskellstream/readme.md

 Haskellstream
 =============

 Let's write JavaScript programs like we would write Haskell programs.
+Pure (immutable, referential transparent, lazy?).
+No side effects.
+Fully tested.

 Use
 ===